 The world of nutrition is full of conflicting advice

 Nutrition, in particular, is an emotionally-charged topic.
-Case in point: if you want to aggravate me, tell my diabetic patients that they need to eat carbs.
+Case in point: if you want to aggravate me, tell my patients with type 2 diabetes that they need to eat carbs.

 It’s apparent that medicine is in a crossroads in regards to nutrition.
-There is discontent over the unscientific US Dietary Guidelines, and increasingly large numbers of people are finding that they can achieve optimal health by ignoring all the advice they’ve ever learned.
+There is discontent over the lack of scientific rigor in the US Dietary Guidelines, and increasingly large numbers of people are finding that they can achieve optimal health by ignoring all the advice they’ve ever learned.
 Let’s face it: there will never be universal agreement on nutrition.

-Knowing that my diabetic patients will inevitably be confronted with polar-opposite dietary advice from what I have told them, I preemptively alert them to what is bound to happen before they are seen by the cardiologist, dietitian, cardiac educator, or whomever.
+Knowing that my patients with type 2 diabetes will inevitably be confronted with polar-opposite dietary advice from what I have told them, I preemptively alert them to what is bound to happen before they are seen by the cardiologist, dietitian, diabetic educator, or whomever.
 I explain what dietary advice they will likely hear (very predictable) and why, in contrast, my advice makes more sense for them in a particular situation.

 Patients are free to make their own judgments, and I certainly encourage them to do their own research and ask whatever questions they might have.
 There is an abundance of information available to anyone with internet access; one just needs to be able to sort out the snake oil salesmen from the well-intentioned, reputable sources.